 In the United States, it is a joy to discover large numbers of women who are pastoring IPHC congregations.
 Some are co-pastoring with their husbands.
 Many more are either single or have the support of their husbands as they serve as senior pastors.
 From what I have gathered, the largest block of women pastors is probably in the Appalachian Conference.

 I’m grateful for the support and opportunities these women receive from their leadership.
 I am also very thankful for the godly women pastors who served growing and effective churches when I was superintendent in Georgia.

 Today the Holy Spirit is raising up a new generation of younger women who are faithfully preparing themselves for ministry in our churches.
 Some, like Karen Lucas in North Carolina, are in seminary and serving in a local congregation.
 Others, like Samantha McCutcheon in South Carolina, are serving as evangelists who inspire people of all ages.

-In my closing message at the 6th Global Assembly in Chile, I mentioned what I believe to be five of the key things we must do over the next 14 years as we prepare for Arise 2033, the 2000th commemoration of the death, resurrection and ascension of Jesus and the sending of the Holy Spirit at Pentecost.
+In my closing message at the 6th Global Assembly in Chile, I mentioned what I believe to be five of the key things we must do as we prepare for Arise 2033, the 2000th commemoration of the death, resurrection and ascension of Jesus and the sending of the Holy Spirit at Pentecost.
 The first three are most relevant to this article.